tjefford/PHPForceDownload/README.md

 You would obviously use your own server's database configuration here.

 ### Analytics database
 This is a piece that I needed for my requirements.
 You can disable this by taking out the logger on the build method.
+As of 1.1 you can choose to have this turned off by passing `false` when you call the build method.

 Included you will find the structure of the database I used.
 I will trust you to set up what you need.